Master of Arts in Social Work (Family-centred Practice and Family Therapy)

 - Relevant work experience is desirable.

-To be eligible for the award of Master of Arts in Social Work (Family-centred Practice and Family Therapy), students are required to complete 6 required subjects (including an Integrative Project) and 4 elective subjects (total of 30 credits).
+To be eligible for the award of Master of Arts in Social Work (Family-centred Practice and Family Therapy), students are required to complete 5 required subjects and 5 elective subjects (total of 30 credits).
 Students who have successfully completed 21 credits (including 5 required subjects and 2 elective subjects) can apply early exit with a Postgraduate Diploma in Social Work (Family-centred Practice and Family Therapy).

-Students who wish to prepare to apply for Clinical Membership in the American Association for Marriage and Family Therapy (AAMFT) must complete 6 required subjects (including an Integrative Project), 6 elective subjects and 3 subjects in clinical training (total 44 credits).
+Students who wish to prepare to apply for Clinical Membership in the American Association for Marriage and Family Therapy (AAMFT) must complete 5 required subjects, 6 elective subjects and 3 subjects in clinical training (total 42 credits).
 Clinical Training consists of 300 practicum hours and 500 hours of clinical internship.
 For each Clinical Internship period, students undergo 250 direct practice hours with 50 hours of group supervision.

 * To apply for AAMFT Clinical Fellowship, students are advised to refer to the current course and clinical training requirement as stipulated by the AAMFT by visiting the Association’s official website.
 A number of our program graduates have successfully obtained the Clinical Fellow membership from the AAMFT.